National Fellowships and Scholarships

 Goldwater Scholarship Program.
 For students who are committed to a career in mathematics, natural sciences, or engineering, and who intend to pursue an advanced degree in one of those areas.
 Nominees may come from both sophomore and junior classes, but no more than 4 from one level; nominees must be U.S. citizens, U.S. nationals, or resident aliens who intend to obtain U.S. citizenship.

 Udall Scholarship.
 For a matriculated sophomore or junior in an accredited institution of higher education with a cumulative GPA of at least 3.0.
 All applicants must be citizens, permanent resident aliens, or—if from American Samoa or the Commonwealth of the Mariana Islands—a U.S. national.
 Each school may nominate up to 6 students.
 The Udall Scholarship Program encourages outstanding students to pursue careers related to environmental public policy.
-Typical majors include environmental engineering, the natural sciences, natural resource management, and the social sciences.
+Udall also supports Native American and Alaska Native students who have demonstrated commitment to careers related to tribal public policy or tribal health care.
 Inclusion of ethics and public policy and/or public or community service is anticipated.
 This scholarship will cover expenses for tuition, fees, books, and room and board up to $5,000 for one year.